canjs/canjs/map/delegate/delegate.md

 @test can/map/delegate/test.html

-The __delegate__ plugin allows you to listen to more specific event changes on [can.Map Observes].
+The __delegate__ plugin allows you to listen to more specific event changes on [can.Map Maps].
 It allows you to specify:

  - the __attribute__ or __attributes__ - that you want to listen to and optionally the __value__ you want it to match
  - the __type__ of event (add,set,remove,change)